rl-language/rlc/docs/rationale.md

 This is it, the whole Raison d'etre of the `rl` language is just that, to automatize the tedious and error prone process of translating a procedure-like description of a simulation into a class-like description.
 It may look not a lot, but it took more than 30.000 lines of code to have it working and easy to use.

 ## Building on top of it
 We saw that `rl` has been created to solve the 4 issues of `inspectability`, `serializability`, `precondition checkability` and `no main loop ownership` described earlier.
 Of course, having a tool able to perform this transformation is not the end of the story.
-There are many benefits obtained from it.
 Since that simple description of `TicTacToe` describes in a compact way
 * Initial condition
 * Terminal conditions
 * Actions, and actions parameters and actions preconditions

-Then the compiler knows everything about how that simulation may evolve an without human intervention we can:
+then instrumentation can be written to generically exploint one or more of these elements.
+For example, since the compiler knows everything about how that simulation may evolve, even without human intervention, we can:
 * generate the wrapper for the simulation in different languages and for different frameworks (C and python currently supported)
 * generate fuzzers that try random valid moves and look for bugs (currently being developed)
 * generate the network layer that allows to remotely interact with the simulation (future work)